oracle-livelabs/developer/visual-builder/studio/create-web-app/create-project/create-project.md

 ### Objectives
 In this lab, you will:
 * Create a project for a visual application and explore your project's environment
-* Add credentials to deploy the visual application to your Visual Builder instance
+* Add credentials to deploy the visual application to your VB instance
 * Add team members to your project